alexcoulton/neosarek/README.md

 # NeoSarek

-A Nextflow pipeline designed for use subsequent to the nf-core Sarek pipeline that performs multi-sample / multi-regional mutation calling, copy number calling, HLA-typing, Neoantigen calling, and phylogenetic reconstruction.
+A Nextflow pipeline designed for use subsequent to the nf-core Sarek pipeline that performs multi-sample / multi-regional mutation calling (Mutect2), copy number calling (Facets), HLA-typing (HLA-HD), Neoantigen calling (pVACseq), and phylogenetic reconstruction (Pyclone + Pairtree).

 # Usage